dogancoruh/hangifilm-ionic/README.md

 # HangiFilm?
 Ionic Source Code

---Abstract word game coded with ionic 2.x cross platform technology.--
+Abstract word game coded with ionic 2.x cross platform technology.

 * Coded with Typescript 2.x for Ionic 2.x.
 * 300 game items reduced to 10 to just give an example game to you.